eclipse/steady/README.md

 The microservices and Web frontends can be configured to integrate with an organization-specific build and development infrastructure.
 For instance, private Nexus or PyPI repositories can be configured to provide information about non-public components.

 The tool was originally built to manage publicly known vulnerabilities in open-source components, however, the knowledge base can also (in parallel) comprise non-public vulnerabilities.
-This possibility is particularly useful for larger development organiations with many internal re-use components.
+This possibility is particularly useful for larger development organizations with many internal re-use components.
 As for open-source components, thanks to the integration with private Nexus and PyPI repositories, the tool can suggest the latest non-vulnerable version of such internal re-use components.

 ## Limitations